PTI-Clima/quality_control/README.md

 1. Change an internal library function that reads and projects station coordinates to stop using `rgdal` and `rgeos` dependencies.

+### Version 1.2.1, June 2023

+1. Update tests to work with last releases.

 ---

 ## References